jmunixusers/presentations/tmux.md

 Start with your prefix, and follow it with the left arrow key.

-And like magic, your cursor moves to the left terminal. this works for all arrow keys exactly like you would imagine.
+And like magic, your cursor moves to the left terminal.
+This works for all arrow keys exactly like you would imagine.

-To split your current terminal veritcally, simply enter the prefix followed by `"`.
+To split your current terminal vertically, simply enter the prefix followed by `"`.
 This makes it easy to remember which one splits which way because they divide the keyboard in the direction they divide your terminal.